FLAK-ZOSO/Sista/docs/intro.rst

 The purpose of this document is to provide a quick example of how to use the ``Sista`` library.

-I will use this `sista.cpp <https://github.com/FLAK-ZOSO/Sista/blob/main/sista.cpp>`_ file as the example to explain.
+I will use this `sista.cpp <https://github.com/FLAK-ZOSO/Sista/blob/main/sista.cpp>`_ file as the example and I will provide a walkthrough.

 ``Installation``
 --------------------